Azure/blackbelt-aks-hackfest/linux-container-workshop/hol-content/01-setup-app-local.md

 Once you have accessed the jumpbox, you must clone the workshop repo to the machine.

-* Start with a terminal on the jumpbox
+1. Start with a terminal on the jumpbox
-* Clone the Github repo via the command line
+2. Clone the Github repo via the command line

-    ```bash
+    ```
     git clone https://github.com/Azure/blackbelt-aks-hackfest.git
     ```